 Northampton's mining history and NLTP Phase 1

 The Northampton region has a long history of lead and copper mining.
-The old State Battery opened in 1954 and over the next 30 years, left-over materials from mined lead ore (called tailings) accumulated at the site (up to 75,000 Tonnes).
-The lead tailings were progressively removed by local contractors and residents from the Battery site and used for a range of purposes including building foundations, fill material, driveways, garden areas and bases for outbuildings.
+The old State Battery opened in 1954 and over the next 30 years, leftover materials from mined lead ore (called tailings) accumulated at the site (up to 75,000 tonnes).
+The lead tailings were progressively removed from the site by local contractors and residents and used for a range of purposes including building foundations, fill material, driveways, garden areas and bases for outbuildings.

-The potential link between lead-related effects on people and the lead tailings on Northampton properties was first identified in 1979.
-Since this time, various investigations have been undertaken resulting in the remediation of the Battery site by demolishing the buildings and encapsulating the remaining lead tailings in a containment cell on site.
-These works were completed in June 2012.
+The potential link between lead-related health effects on people and the lead tailings on Northampton properties was first identified in 1979.
+Since then, various investigations have been undertaken with the remediation of the Battery site and the encapsulation of lead tailings in a containment cell completed in June 2012.

-It is important to note that land owners who do not partake in the NLTP will ultimately bear any costs associated with any future private investigation into lead tailings on their property that might be required as a result of clearances for future subdivision, redevelopments and extensions.
-These costs can be very substantial in order to comply with the stringent testing requirements of the Contaminated Sites Act 2003.
+It is important to note that land owners who did not take part in the NLTP will be responsible for any costs associated with any future private investigation into lead tailings on their property that might be required as a result of clearances for future subdivision, redevelopments and extensions.
+The associated costs can be substantial to comply with the stringent testing requirements of the Contaminated Sites Act 2003 (the CS Act).